Jagrat2027/TOGAFrance/tools/README.md

 - `templates/`: document or report templates (community-friendly, lightweight)
 - `docx/`: Word, Excel, or other office formats

+Each script/tool should include its own `README.md` inside its folder.

 ---

 ## Documentation & Starter Kit